JasonTzimas/Colorization_Morph_Filtering/README.md

   <img src="Part_A/InputImages/00125v.jpg" alt="Image 1" width="200" style="border: 2px solid black; margin-right: 10px;">
   <img src="Part_A/InputImages/00149v.jpg" alt="Image 1" width="200" style="border: 2px solid black; margin-right: 10px;">
 </p>

+The borders coordinates are detected using pixel-value histograms along dimensions x and y.
+The coordinates are then saved so that we can perform appropriate cropping

+### Template Matching and Normalized Cross Correlation (NCC)

 ## Installation